GRESB/api-docs/source/includes/_oauth2.md

 <aside class="notice">
   <strong>NOTE:</strong> Please make sure that the application name is your
   company name.
-The application name will be displayed on scorecards where asset data was submitted through the API: "Performance data submitted at asset level using {application_name}"
+The application name will be displayed on scorecards where data was submitted through the API: "Data submitted using {application_name}".
 </aside>

 ### New Application